Amazon Leads $700 Million Bet on Electric Truck Maker Rivian

-(Bloomberg) -- Amazon.com Inc. led a $700 million equity investment in Rivian Automotive LLC, the electric pickup and SUV maker that debuted its first vehicle concepts late last year.
+(Bloomberg) -- Amazon.com Inc. led a $700 million equity investment in Rivian Automotive LLC, the electric pickup and SUV maker preparing to deliver its first vehicles next year.

-The backing from Amazon will bolster Michigan-based Rivian’s plans to bring an electric truck to market late next year.
-Rivian remains in talks with General Motors Co. about the largest U.S. automaker also making an investment, people familiar with the matter said.
+The backing from Amazon will bolster Michigan-based Rivian’s plans to bring an electric truck to market in late 2020.
+Rivian remains in talks with General Motors Co. about the largest U.S. automaker making an investment or collaborating another way, people familiar with the matter said.

 “We will bring on additional partners, but less because of capital reasons and more because of a need to have strategic relationships as we scale towards our broader vision,” Scaringe said ahead of the announcement Friday.